 The National Health Service (NHS) provides the funding for the majority of people currently training as clinical psychologists, and this usually includes paying the course fees.
-(These arrangements may be amended for candidates entering training in 2018, but this is unclear at this stage.
-Please see the Funding page for more information.)

 Some courses require applicants for self-funded places to have overseas fees status.
 Please see the International Students section, and also follow the links there to individual courses, to check the residence/fees status requirements for each course centre.
 For self-funded places you will need to provide your own funding, which includes paying the fees.